 On December 23, 2013, the MDPU opened an investigation into Modernization of the Electric Grid.
 The stated objective of the Grid Modernization proceeding is to ensure that the electric distribution companies "adopt grid modernization policies and practices."
-On June 12, 2014, the MDPU issued its first Grid Modernization order, setting forth a requirement that each electric distribution company submit a ten-year strategic Grid Modernization Plan (GMP).
+On June 12, 2014, the MDPU issued its first Grid Modernization order, setting forth a requirement that each electric distribution company submit a tenyear strategic Grid Modernization Plan (GMP).
 As part of the GMP, each company must include a five-year Short-Term Investment Plan (STIP), which must include an approach to achieving advanced metering functionality within five years of the Department's approval of the GMP.
 The filing of a GMP will be a recurring obligation and must be updated as part of subsequent base distribution rate cases, which by statute must occur no less often than every five years.
-Capital investments contained in the STIP are eligible for pre-authorization, meaning that the MDPU will not revisit in later filings whether the company should have proceeded with these investments.
+Capital investments contained in the STIP are eligible for pre-authorization, meaning that the MDPU will not revisit in later filings whether the Company should have proceeded with these investments.
 On November 5, 2014, the MDPU issued two inter-related orders regarding Grid Modernization.
-The first order provides guidance and filing requirements for the business case justification that the electric companies must file as part of their GMPs.
-The second order requires the electric companies to implement sufficient advanced metering functionality to enable the sale of electricity to Basic Service customers via time varying rates (rates which vary depending upon the period or time of day that the electricity is consumed).
+The first order provided guidance and filing requirements for the business case justification that the electric companies must file as part of their GMPs.
+The second order required the electric companies to implement sufficient advanced metering functionality to enable the sale of electricity to Basic Service customers via time varying rates (rates which vary depending upon the period or time of day that the electricity is consumed).
 The MDPU determined that time varying rates will establish pricing signals that will enable customers to save money by altering usage patterns and reducing peak load, among other enumerated benefits.
-The electric companies' initial GMPs are to be filed within nine months of the November 2014 orders.
-The MDPU also proposes to address in separate proceedings (1) cybersecurity, privacy, and access to meter data, and (2) electric vehicles.
+Fitchburg and the Commonwealth's three other electric distribution companies filed their initial GMPs on August 19, 2015.
+These filing are currently under the MDPU's review.
+The MDPU is addressing in separate proceedings (1) cybersecurity, privacy, and access to meter data, and (2) electric vehicles.
 These matters remain pending.